airlock-presales/airlock-iam-helm-chart/README.md

 For the latter, a Helm chart is an easy option to generate and maintain the required manifests.

-In stark contrast to the "official" [charts](https://github.com/airlock/iam-helm-charts/), this chart here can actually be used to create a working deployment.
+As of now, there is unfortunately no official chart.
+To simplify deploying Airlock IAM on Kubernets / OpenShift, the pre-sales team got to work. :-)

 ## Disclaimer

 This is not an official chart.
 It is maintained by the Airlock Pre-Sales team, as time permits, on a best-efforts basis.
 Still, we welcome bug reports (issues) and PRs.

 Also note, the chart is work in progress.
-Not all features and possible configurations have been tested and the structure of the configuration parameters may still change.
+Not all features and possible configurations have been tested and the structure of the configuration parameters may always change.

 ## Cluster requirements